- Awards & Honors

-The American Foreign Service Association (AFSA), established in 1924, is the professional association and labor union of the United States Foreign Service.
-With over 16,000 dues-paying members, AFSA represents more than 31,000 active and retired Foreign Service employees of the Department of State, the U.S. Agency for International Development (USAID), Foreign Agricultural Service (FAS), Foreign Commercial Service (FCS), Animal and Plant Health Inspection Service (APHIS), and Broadcasting Board of Governors (BBG).
+The American Foreign Service Association, established in 1924, is both professional association and exclusive representative for the U.S. Foreign Service.
+AFSA’s close to 16,800 members include active-duty and retired members of the Foreign Service at the Department of State, the U.S. Agency for International Development (USAID), Foreign Commercial Service, Foreign Agricultural Service, Animal and Plant Health Inspection Service and U.S. Agency for Global Media.

 We welcome all current and retired members of the Foreign Service at our member agencies.
 In addition, spouses and partners of deceased members of the Foreign Service may join AFSA at a special rate.
 Finally, we welcome anyone with an interest in the Foreign Service and foreign affairs as associate members of AFSA.
 Click here to join.